trilithus/protogasm/pcb/assembly_notes.md

 The pressure sensor is installed with the pins bent the wrong way.
 If you install it the right way there isn't enough clearance for the hose barb.
 Pin 1 (notched) goes in column 9, two holes up from the SCL pin.
+The mounting ears need to be removed to provide clearance for the USB and power connectors on the Arduino.
+I simply clipped them off with wire cutters.

 Install the remaining passives and wiring.